 Information Science and Cultural Communication, the 2019 Curriculum

 Introduction, exploration, and examination of theoretical traditions and theories that constitute the foundations and progress in information and cultural studies research and practice.
-These are explored and examined through concepts such as information, culture, and data, and through present-day examples of using the concepts.
+These are explored and examined through concepts such as information, culture, language, and data, and through present-day examples of using the concepts.
 The theories and concepts are examined by analysis, discussion, and current use in selected contexts.
 The course provides students with an understanding of the breadth and plurality of information and cultural studies research and equips the students with skills to discuss this research in the context of scholarly traditions and practice.

 At the exam, the student can demonstrate

 - Information and cultural studies as current humanities research fields,

 - Key concepts and theories in information and cultural studies.

 - Define and describe selected concepts, traditions or theories within information and cultural studies

 - Evaluate selected concepts, traditions or theories and their mutual relationships